houses flooded

 In 2023, we achieved significant progress towards our overall Alliance goals, with teams reporting an additional 2,269,661 people positively impacted through Alliance community programs (taking the total from 2018 to 2023 to 3,144,025).
 Through our advocacy and influence work we have leveraged a collective USD 1.26 billion of funding for flood resilience related work over the period 2018-2023.
 Since building resilience is something that takes time and patience, we also have worked to deepen and broaden our impact and ensuring these impacts are sustainable, based on the long-term nature of our programs and the corresponding funding from the Z Zurich Foundation.
 Almost all teams are reporting tangible outcomes from their work contributing to these results.

-In 2022, progress was steady towards our overall Alliance goals, with 874,000 people positively impacted through Alliance community programs and our advocacy and influence work, and a collective USD 566 million of funding for flood resilience influenced since 2018.
+In 2022, progress was steady towards our overall Alliance goals, with 874,000 people positively impacted through Alliance community programs and our advocacy and influence work, and a collective USD 566 million of funding for flood resilience influenced since the start of our program.
 Since building resilience is something that takes time and patience, we also have worked to deepen and broaden our impact and ensuring these impacts are sustainable, based on the long-term nature of our programs and the corresponding funding from the Z Zurich Foundation.
 We are also able to learn and implement quickly, with our additional country program teams joining us in 2021 achieving early, exciting and tangible outcomes.

 In 2021, the Alliance made significant progress towards its goals to improve flood resilience spending, policy, and practice.
 Since 2018, it has impacted 602,000 people, influenced over USD 420 million of funding for flood resilience, and Alliance teams are engaging in policy dialogues and processes that are resulting in a broad range of advocacy wins.
 Teams have achieved uptake, replication, and scaling of Alliance good practices.
 Members are excited both with the Alliance’s current success, and to see how the 16 new ‘expansion’ teams – additional Alliance teams funded by the Z Zurich Foundation in 2021 – help deepen the impact globally.